-The internet has redefined the parameters of being a “conspiracy theorist.”
-Before, one had to be a bookworm with a crazed dream, content to ramble on at the local coffee shop or comic book store – but now, with the whole world watching, anyone can step up and voice their opinion.
+The internet has opened up the parameters of what it means to be “conspiracy theorist.”
+Before, one had to be a weirdo with a crazed dream, content to ramble on at the local coffee shop or comic book store - but now, with the whole world connected, anyone can step up and voice their opinion.
 Some of it good, some of it not so good.
-Fortunately, the role of the theorist in pop culture has found an oasis of interested fans, each more down to discuss than the next.
-Whether it be music, television, or film, online encounters have reached radical levels of analysis and speculation.
+Fortunately, the role of the theorist in film has found an oasis of like-minded fans, each more down to discuss than the next.

-And given that the Marvel Cinematic Universe is the biggest thing in the business, it only seems fair there be a boatload of fan theories to accompany it.
-Faked deaths, franchise-tying concepts, and even the occasional tie-in have peppered each of the these installments over the last eight years.
+And given that the Marvel Cinematic Universe is the biggest thing in the film business, it only seems fair there be a string of fan theories to accompany it.
+Faked deaths, franchise-changing concepts, and even the occasional tie-in have peppered each of the these installments over the last eight years.
 Often times, backed by a Reddit thread and an outpouring of fellow comic book heads.
 So are any of these true?
-Or just outlandish concepts concocted by superfans?
+Or just outlandish concepts concocted by megafans?
 That’s for you to decide.

 With Captain America: Civil War in our rearview mirror, here are Screen Rant’s 12 Craziest Marvel Fan Theories.

-2015’s Ant-Man established when Scott Lang (Paul Rudd) took over Hank Pym’s tiny shoes, but that’s not to suggest the suit was ever out of action.
-In fact, Reddit user The_Last_Castoff actually goes as far as to suggest that Ant-Man has been a part of every Marvel movie to date – only, we couldn’t see him.
-The idea that Pym (Michael Douglas), working outside of S.H.I.E.LD., has fought alongside The Avengers this whole time has caused quite the positive commotion online, and supplied a conspiracy that kind of holds up against the cold light of logic.
+2015’s Ant-Man established how and when Scott Lang (Paul Rudd) took over the tiny shoes, but that’s not to suggest Hank Pym (Michael Douglas) was ever out of action.
+In fact, Reddit user The_Last_Castoff goes as far as to suggest that his Ant-Man has been a part of every Marvel movie to date, but that he's so small we haven't been able to see him.
+The idea that Pym has kicked it with The Avengers this whole time has netted quite the positive reaction online, providing a conspiracy that kind of holds up against the harsh sting of logic.

-Captain America’s hot-heated foe (Hugo Weaving) went down for the count in 2011’s The First Avenger.
-Taken out by his patriotic counterpart and stripped of the hallowed Tesseract, it was a sendoff that always seemed a bit fishy; especially since Cap (Chris Evans) made it out alive a good eight decades later.
-As a result, fans have continued to speculate as to The Red Skull’s true status in the MCU.
+As far as we know, the Red Skull (Hugo Weaving) was killed in 2011’s The First Avenger.
+Taken out by his patriotic counterpart and stripped of the Tesseract, however, it was a sendoff that always seemed a bit fishy-- especially since Cap (Chris Evans) made it out alive a good eight decades later.
+Consequently, fans have continued to speculate as to whether the Red Skull could make a return to the MCU.

-The most popular theory behind Skull still being alive has to be with the otherworldly power of the Tesseract.
-The device has since come into play elsewhere in the series, particularly when Loki used the device to return to Asgard at the end of The Avengers (2012).
-Could the overcooked Nazi have teleported elsewhere in the universe when the ship went down?
+The most popular Skull theory involves him still being alive thanks to the powers of the Tesseract.
+Could the red-headed Nazi have teleported elsewhere in the universe before his ship went down in 1945?
 Could be.
-Especially since director Joe Johnston seemingly goes out of his way to make his death one of assumed intent.
+Especially since First Avenger director Joe Johnston goes out of his way to stage his death offscreen.
 Only time will tell whether Skull is currently kicking it with Thanos.

 Fans everywhere rejoiced when Sony sold the rights to Spider-Man, allowing Marvel to inch closer to a quintessential comic book universe.
 Unfortunately, given the success of the X-Men franchise over at Fox, it doesn’t look as though Deadpool or Wolverine will get to drop by anytime soon.
 In fact, the 20th Century studio has their teeth sunk so deep in the super squad that the word “mutant” is exclusively reserved for their cinematic walls - forcing Marvel to compensate without a crucial ingredient.
 As such, savvy Redditor BaronOlio has concocted a thesis that explains this curious absence.